xianggebenben/Junxiang_Wang/index.md

 ## Biography

-Junxiang Wang is a third-year Ph.D. student at the department of Information Sciences and Technology, supervised by Professor Liang Zhao.
+Junxiang Wang is a third-year Ph.D. student at the department of Information Sciences and Technology from George Mason University, supervised by Professor Liang Zhao.
 His research interests are data mining, machine learning and nonconvex optimization.
+Before that, he received his bachelor degree at the department of Computer Science and Technology from East China Normal University, Shanghai, China in 2012.

 ## Publication
 ### 2019